 Because of our differences, we’ve found nicknames that I kind of like: I’m the Unstoppable Force – because of my tenacity, persistence, and frequent travels – and he is the Immovable Object – for his stubbornness, particularly when it comes to how he sees the world.

-And yes, that is a line from The Matrix, one of his favourite movies.
+And yes, that is a line from The Dark Knight, one of his favourite movies.

 You don’t let a good thing go